10 Things to Consider When Setting Your Wedding Date

 Dreaming of a destination wedding?
 You’ll want to investigate the weather patterns in your desired wedding locale before making any commitments.
 Keep in mind hurricane season afflicts the Caribbean and many of our eastern states, so do some thorough research before you book a venue.
 Also, keep in mind the flexibility of your wedding guests: Destination weddings are often smaller than at-home affairs, but if there are VIPs you want to have at your wedding (think elderly grandparents) you might want to consider tying the knot closer to home.

 Many couples want to take a honeymoon immediately after the big day, so be sure you can get enough time off of work or school to accommodate your busy pre-wedding schedule and your post-wedding vacation.
-Also consider the busy times of year in your profession: accountants, for instance, will probably want to avoid marrying between January and April.
+Also, consider the busy times of the year in your profession: accountants, for instance, will probably want to avoid marrying between January and April.

 If you have your heart set on marrying at a particular venue, you’ll need to check their availability early on.
 Many traditional wedding venues book weddings 12 to 18 months in advance, though non-traditional venues may be more flexible.